gear-foundation/academy/docs/10-escrow-state/reading-state.md

 }
 ```

-It’s also necessary to define the type of program state, which is the `Escrow` type in this case.
+It's also necessary to define the type of program state, which is the `Escrow` type in this case.
 We can do it by adding `type State = Escrow`:

 ```rust title="state/src/lib.rs"
 #![no_std]